 Every time you use a battery, you are draining it and will eventually need to be replaced.
 The great thing about our thermoelectric device is that you can wear it and it provides you with constant powerJianliang Xiao

 The project is not Xiao's first attempt to fuse the human with the robot.
 He and his colleagues have already pioneered the design of "electronic skin," wearable devices that look and behave very much like real human skin.
 But even that "android skin" had to be connected to an external power source to function.

 And now?
 The latest innovation of the team from a base made with an elastic material called polyamine.
 The scientists then insert a thin thermoelectric chip next to each other.
 A network of chips all connected with liquid metal wires.
 The final product looks like a cross between a plastic bracelet and a miniature computer motherboard, or perhaps a hi-tech diamond ring.

-“Our design makes the whole system stretchable without introducing too much tension on the thermoelectric material, which can be very fragile,” Xiao said.
+"Our design makes the whole system stretchable without introducing too much tension on the thermoelectric material, which can be really brittle," Xiao said.

 Imagine you are out for a jog.
 As you exercise, your body warms up and radiates heat.
 Xiao's device captures that flow of energy.
 A mini thermoelectric generator in close contact with the human body can use this heat which would normally be dissipated into the environment.

 A thermoelectric brick

 The modularity of this thermoelectric system can vary by adding or removing more generator blocks.
 "What we can do is combine these smaller units to make a larger unit," says Xiao.
 "It's like putting a bunch of little Lego pieces together to make a big structure.
 It gives you a lot of options for customization."

 Xiao and his colleagues calculated, for example, that a brisk walking person could use a device the size of a typical sports bracelet. to generate about 5 volts of electricity, which is more than many watch batteries can collect.